vsouza/awesome-ios/README.md

  * [AutoIndentWithSave](https://github.com/ThilinaHewagama/AutoIndentWithSave) Xcode plugin which indent the source code when save
  * [Refactorator](https://github.com/johnno1962/Refactorator) - SourceKit Xcode Plugin that Refactors Swift :large_orange_diamond:
  * [VWInstantRun](https://github.com/wangshengjia/VWInstantRun) - An Xcode plugin let you build & run your selected lines of code in Xcode without running the whole project, you'll have the output instantly in your Xcode console. :large_orange_diamond:
+ * [TTPasteHistory](https://github.com/tutumagi/TTPasteHistory) - A Xcode plugin.
+Recording you copy-and-paste history easily to write the code

 ### Themes
  * [Dracula Theme](https://github.com/zenorocha/dracula-theme) - A dark theme for Xcode.